MattWaraich/Boomtown/README.md

-# Project 1 "Boomtown Part 1"
+# Project "Boomtown"

-**This is the first project for the app dev program at RED Academy using JavScript, PostgreSQL, Node.js, Apollo Servers, and GraphQL.**
+**This is the first project for the app dev program at RED Academy using JavaScript, PostgreSQL, Node.js, Apollo Servers, and GraphQL.**

 ## Technologies Used